Regulator clears way for use of Pfizer COVID-19 vaccine in Europe | Health

 Regulator clears way for use of Pfizer COVID-19 vaccine in Europe

-EMA officials told a news briefing that it was highly likely the vaccine would work against the new variant of the coronavirus.
+"Vaccines alone will not be the silver bullet that will allow us to return to normal live, but the authorisation of this first vaccine is definitely a major step in the right direction and an indication that 2021 can be brighter than 2020," she told a news briefing.
+EMA officials said it was highly likely the vaccine would work against the new variant of the coronavirus.

+"We think that even if we don't have yet full confirmation, it is very likely that the vaccine will retain protection also against this new variant," said Marco Cavaleri, head of biological health threats and vaccines strategy.
 VACCINATION DRIVE

 The pandemic has killed about 470,000 Europeans and is picking up pace in the winter months, crushing economies in the process.
 Many governments have imposed tighter restrictions on households to try to curb a second wave of infections and avoid overwhelming healthcare systems.
 Student medics, retired doctors, pharmacists and soldiers are being drafted into a European vaccination campaign of unprecedented scale.